scala/docs.scala-lang/_overviews/scala3-book/types-adts-gadts.md

 ---

-Algebraic Data Types (ADTs) are created with the `enum` construct, so we’ll review enumerations before looking at ADTs.
+Algebraic Data Types (ADTs) can be created with the `enum` construct, so we’ll briefly review enumerations before looking at ADTs.

-### Enumerations
+## Enumerations

 An *enumeration* is used to define a type consisting of a set of named values: